 Professional Interview Attire for Men

 Employers like to imagine you being part of their office, so professionalism should be maintained in your interview attire.
-A two piece suit is ideal; it registers clean and simple, and that is what you will need to wear for work every day.
+A two-piece suit is ideal; it registers clean and simple, and that is what you will need to wear to work every day.
 Opt for a minimalist suit, something that isn’t convoluted and boasts clean lines.
 Tailoring is also paramount; your suit should fit appropriately.

 A two-piece suit in a dark color is highly recommended for a job interview.
 Stick to the classics; navy or charcoal grey work perfectly when tailored and reads friendly and approachable to your interviewer.
 Black also works well, but ensure that it suits your colouring and features, so it doesn’t register as intimidating.
 Never forget how important it is to choose a suit color that suits you.

 Lighter toned shirts always work better in a professional context, so stick to the classics; a crisp bright white or a powder blue shirt will do the trick.
 Also, be mindful of the type of collar you go for, opt for straight collared shirts as opposed to button-down collars for a more formal touch.
 Steer clear of darker colored shirts for your interview as you will want to go for something that is traditionally colored but still fitted.
 Oversized shirts are horrendous, opt for fitted styles, and for the love of God ensure that they are ironed.
 There is no excuse for a crumpled shirt; consider it the corporate kiss of death.